Clarksdale, Mississippi: Mississippi Blues Trail markers

 A Blues Trail marker at the WROX building in Clarksdale.
 The site is also list on the National Register of Historic Places.

 Several Mississippi Blues Trail markers are located in Clarksdale.
 One is located on Stovall Road at a cabin believed to have been lived in by McKinley Morganfield, also known as Muddy Waters.
 Morganfield supposedly lived there from 1915 until 1943, while he worked on the large Stovall cotton plantation, before moving to Chicago after mistreatment at the hands of a Stovall overseer.

 Another Blues Trail marker is located at the Riverside Hotel, which provided lodging to blues entertainers passing through the delta.
 In 2009, a marker devoted to Clarksdale native Sam Cooke was unveiled in front of the New Roxy Theater.

 Clarksdale Walk of Fame

 Established in 2008, the Clarksdale Walk of Fame are plaques located in downtown which honor notable people from Clarksdale.
-Honorees include John Lee Hooker, Ike Turner, Muddy Waters, and Sam Cooke.
+Honorees include John Lee Hooker, Ike Turner, Muddy Waters, Son House, Willie Brown and Sam Cooke.